WilliamRandol/CreditCardIconFont/README.md

 Credit Card Icon Font
 =====================

 This project includes stacked **full color** logos for the top 6 (six) credit card companies.
 It even included proper gradients if you are using a supported browser.
+Perfect for those shunning raster graphics!

 [View the demo.][demo]